vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 <br>
 _J: What's **the** feature you are really waiting for?_

 **S:** The feature I'm really waiting for...
 It's not a feature of painting or image manipulation.
 It's about organization.
 This thing we want to do, Plug-in or Resource Registry 2.0.
 Properly built and really managed.
-The thing we talked so much about, have so many great ideas, but always seem to lack the time to do it.
+The thing we talked so much about, have so many great ideas, but always seem to lack the time to do.
 This is the feature I would like to see.

 <br>
 _J: Do you contribute under influence?_